gmc-code/PC-app-development/docs/Anvil/displacement_calculator.rst

 Error field
 ~~~~~~~~~~~~~~~~~~~

-| Drag and drop a *label* component to jsut above the Calculate button.
+| Drag and drop a *label* component to just above the Calculate button.
 | In the properties panel: name section, set the **name** to **error**.
 | In the properties panel: text section, set the **font_size** to 16.
 | In the properties panel: appearance section, set the **foreground_color** to **#ff0000**.